LirycMoaners/HiScore/SECURITY.md

 ## Reporting a Vulnerability

-If you want to report a vulerability, please open an issue and we will review it in the week.
+If you want to report a vulnerability, please open an issue and we will review it in the week.
 If the vulnerability is accepted, we will add it to our backlog and the issue will be updated.
 If it's not, we will explain you all the details.